MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsSlaConfiguration.md

 ### -Identity
 Indicates the Identity of the SLA group to be removed.
 User Identities can be specified by using one of four formats: 1) the user's SIP address; 2) the user's user principal name (UPN); 3) the user's domain name and logon name, in the form domain\logon (for example, litwareinc\kenmyer); and, 4) the user's Active Directory display name (for example, Ken Myer).
 You can also reference a user account by using the Active Directory distinguished name.

 You can use the asterisk (\*) wildcard character when using the Display Name as the user Identity.
-For example, the Identity " Smith" returns all the users who have a display name that ends with the string value "\*Smith".
+For example, the Identity "Smith" returns all the users who have a display name that ends with the string value "\*Smith".

 ```yaml
 Type: UserIdParameter